d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 the RNN encoder can
 take a variable-length sequence as the input and transforms it into a fixed-shape hidden state.
 In other words,
-information of the input sequence is *encoded* in the hidden state of the RNN encoder.
+information of the input (source) sequence is *encoded* in the hidden state of the RNN encoder.
 To generate the output sequence token by token, a separate RNN decoder